 SUMMARY OF PARK JOINT USE PROJECTS E PROJECTS Joint Use Map Id.
-Specific Facility Components Agree- ment With: # Park Recreation Open Space Schools و Coast Union High School See Coast Union H See Coast Union High School Community Park on page C-2.
+Specific Facility Components Agree- ment With: # Park Recreation Open Space Schools 9 Coast Union High School See Coast Union H See Coast Union High School Community Park on page C-2.
 L Santa Lucia Middle School Provide community utilization of school facilities.
 As possible, obtain land around the school for a neighborhood park.
 Provide active and passive recreation typical of the type of park created.
 Provide connecting trails as Provide resource appreciation in passive areas consistent 8 Cambria Grammar School Provide community utilization of school facilities.
 If the school relocates pursue this site as a community park or center. feasible. with neighborhood park guidelines.
 6 Future School Facilities Design a neighborhood or community park as a part of any new school facility and arrange for joint use of school facilities.
 Public or Private 10 Camp Yeager Provide community utilization as appropriate and if possible a neighborhood park.
 See above.
 Provide resource appreciation in passive areas as feasible.
 Agencies 11 YMCA Camp (Camp Ocean Pines) Provide community utilization as appropriate.
-Provide trail connections, active and passive recreation as feasible. this may be as simple as a scenic resource viewing area.
+Provide trail connections, active and passive recreation as feasible. i his may be as simple as a scenic resource viewing area.
 12 State Lands Provide additional land, support facilities and vegetation as deemed necessary by the community.
-Provide trail connections and passive recreation as feasible. ~ 13 County Parks Provide additional facilities or improvements as deemed necessary by the community.
+Provide trail connections and passive recreation as feasible. × 13 County Parks Provide additional facilities or improvements as deemed necessary by the community.
 Provide trail connections, passive and active recreation as deemed necessary by the community in conjunction with County Parks.
 14 Andy's Garden Support Andy's efforts to maintain this site as a mini park.
 Provide recreation consistent with Andy's goals when they benefit the community.
 If the park is transferred to the CCSD, provide recreation consistent with neighbor wishes.
 40 Pacific Pines Homeowner's Association Consider additional facilities or improvements as deemed necessary by the community in conjunction with the Pacific Pines Neighborhood.
-Consider trail connections, passive and active recreation as deemed necessary by the community in conjunction with the Pacific Pines Neighborhood. ÷ \$ Other Facilities Other Facilities Consider neighborhood churches and other private or public facilities that may be able to provide park and recreation opportunities can be provided, establish a joint use agreement with such facilities. ties that may be able to provide park and recreation be provided, establish a joint use agreement with such
+Consider trail connections, passive and active recreation as deemed necessary by the community in conjunction with the Pacific Pines Neighborhood. \$ Other Facilities Consider neighborhood churches and other private or public facilities that may be able to provide park and recreation opportunities.
+If meaningful park or recreation opportunities can be provided, establish a joint use agreement with such facilities. ties that may be able to provide park and recreation be provided, establish a joint use agreement with such Using the map iden ititication number Using the map identification number indicated, see the map on page 22 for the project's general location. neral location.